lupyuen/lupyuen.github.io/src/nuttx.md

     (We'll cover __blflash__ in the next section)

-    For WSL we need to run __blflash__ under plain old Windows (not WSL) because it needs to access the COM port.
+    For WSL we need to run __blflash__ under plain old Windows CMD (not WSL) because it needs to access the COM port.

 1. In case of problems, refer to the __NuttX Docs__...